GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

       that either create a new script-file for `tests.gs` within the same project in the Google script-editor, or append the content of `tests.gs` to that of the `code.gs` script-file, then `run->unitTests()`.
-    - It is good to also `run->test()` with `settings.debug.testDate` set to a date with some contact-anniversaries on it (or create some fake ones on that date) to provide real-world testing too.
+    - It is good to also `run->test()` from `code.gs` with `settings.debug.testDate`
+      set to a date with some contact-anniversaries on it (or create some fake ones on that date) to provide real-world testing too.
     - For exhaustive real-world testing there is also `testSelectedPeriod()`.
 Beware that this test *might* hit an execution timeout limit.
     - If there are any other new global functions in the [tests file][Tests file]